MicrosoftDocs/windows-itpro-docs/windows/keep-secure/network-access-do-not-allow-anonymous-enumeration-of-sam-accounts.md

 ---
 title: Network access Do not allow anonymous enumeration of SAM accounts (Windows 10)
-description: Describes the best practices location values and security considerations for the Network access Do not allow anonymous enumeration of SAM accounts security policy setting.
+description: Describes the best practices, location, values, and security considerations for the Network access Do not allow anonymous enumeration of SAM accounts security policy setting. ms.assetid: 6ee25b33-ad43-4097-b031-7be680f64c7c ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: 6ee25b33-ad43-4097-b031-7be680f64c7c
-ms.prod: W10
-ms.mktglfcycl: deploy